McCloud River Railroad History: Part VIII

 The big change as 1995 grew to a close was the re-introduction of steam power to the McCloud roster.
 In late 1995 the railroad was able to secure the title to the #25 back from the Great Western Railroad Museum, and restoration work started a short time later.

 General operations during this time period saw a train to Burney once every other business day, with a run to Mt.
 Shasta City on alternate days.
-Trains to Lookout were run between three and four days a week, depending on paper loads.
+Trains to Lookout were run between two and four days a week, depending on paper loads.
 The time period also saw a change in the name of both of the connecting roads.
 Burlington Northern merged with the Atchison, Topeka & Santa Fe railroad in 1995 to form BNSF, and a short time later Southern Pacific was sold to Union Pacific, although the deal did not become effective until 1997.

 The winter of 1996-1997 was another tough one.
 The area received decent amounts of snowfall, but the spring saw lots of precipitation and lots of flooding.
 The road found itself washed out in many places along the line, including a few of the places previously washed out in the 1986 storms.
 Major washouts occurred on all three lines, with the most serious being the complete loss of the Big Canyon fill.
 The railroad was forced to suspend operations for a month and a half while repairs were made to the track and roadbed.
 The financial pain inflicted on the railroad was later mollified when the Federal Railroad Administration granted a total of $580,000 in disaster relief money to the railroad in mid-1998.

 As the passenger operations were taking off, the freight operations received another setback.
 BNSF received trackage rights directly into Reno as a condition of the Union Pacific-Southern Pacific merger in 1997, and the paper traffic formerly handled through McCloud was quickly diverted to an all-BNSF routing.
 The sudden loss of this traffic hurt the railroad greatly, but it was still able to hang on with the remaining traffic.
-The railroad has attempted to find a new use for the now vacant warehouse buildings, with a little success.
-For a while a paper mill located in the Eureka, CA area was loading paper at the warehouse for outbound shipment, but this did not last long.
+The railroad attempted to find a new use for the now vacant warehouse buildings, with a little success.
+For a while a paper mill located in the Eureka, CA, area was loading paper at the warehouse for outbound shipment, but this did not last long.
 Dicalite used the warehouse to store bagged product, but didnt ship any of it by rail.

 Steam locomotive #25 was restored to service in time to run several excursion over Labor Day weekend of 1997.
-A second steam locomotive was added early the following year when the nearby Yreka Western Railroad decided to sell their #18 (originally McCloud #18, sold to the Yreka Western in 1956 and stored out-of-service at Yreka since 1964)at auction, and the McCloud was able to out-bid two other bidders to purchase the locomotive.
+A second steam locomotive was added early the following year when the nearby Yreka Western Railroad decided to sell their #18 (originally McCloud #18, sold to the Yreka Western in 1956 and stored out-of-service at Yreka since 1964) at auction, and the McCloud was able to out-bid two other bidders to purchase the locomotive.
 Restoration of the #18 consumed almost three years and $350,000.
 The locomotives first run took place on Presidents Day weekend in 2001 when it double-headed with the #25 on a special train chartered by the Pacific Locomotive Association.
 The #18 then replaced the #25 as the working steam locomotive on the road.

 The McCloud Railway in the late 1990s and early 2000s continued to handle between 1500-2000 loads of freight a year, almost all of it from the Sierra Pacific sawmill in Burney and from Dicalite at Cayton.
 Typical operations depended on whether or not Sierra Pacific shipped woodchips.
 If woodchips were moving the road would run a Burney job every other business day to deliver empties and pull loads from both shippers in Burney.
 If Sierra Pacific was not shipping woodchips, the Burney job would be called twice a week as needed by the shippers.
 Each train to Burney was followed the next business day by a Yard & Hill job that weighed and sorted the cars brought from Burney the previous day before moving all cars bound for the Union Pacific at Mt.
 Shasta City across the hill, returning with empties.
 The Yard & Hill job did any other switching or yard work that needed to be done and ended the day by building the next days train to Burney.
-Train lengths on the road varied widely, with Burney and Yard & Hill jobs averaging 12-20 cars in length if woodchips are moving and 8-10 cars if they are not.
+Train lengths on the road varied widely, with Burney and Yard & Hill jobs averaging 12-20 cars in length if woodchips were moving and 8-10 cars if they are not.
 Due to track limitations at the Sierra Pacific mill trains continued to back the 7.8 miles between Berry Wye and the sawmill, and that long reverse move plus the switchback at Signal Butte necessitated the need to use caboose #102 on almost all Burney and Yard & Hill jobs.

 Operations on the Lookout line dropped to one train a week or less after the loss of the paper traffic, with an average of less than six cars a week moving to this interchange.
 BNSF finally gave up on this line, and an abandonment application was filed for the Hambone-Lookout trackage in December 2003.
-A haulage agreement was reached with Union Pacific that sees McCloud-BNSF traffic handled by the Union Pacific between the McCloud at Mt.
+A haulage agreement was reached with Union Pacific under which McCloud-BNSF traffic handled by the Union Pacific between the McCloud at Mt.
 Shasta City and the BNSF at Klamath Falls, Oregon.
 The last train to Lookout ran on 16 December 2003.
 Approval of the application came within a few months, and the grade is now

 a road after trail use negotiations failed.